By Kaitlyn Ersek on Jan 5, 2023 9:45:00 AM

 In this blog, we analyze 5 Ways to Boost Fertilizer Efficiency on the Farm, ultimately giving the farmer the ability to either reduce their fertilizer use or get more out of the fertilizer they apply.

-Apply a Microbial Inoculant Containing Plant Growth-Promoting Bacteria
+Applying a Microbial Inoculant Containing Plant Growth-Promoting Bacteria

 Microbial inoculants are soil amendments containing microbial species.
-Most contain just a handful of species, while others like Holganix Bio 800+ contain a large diversity of soil microbe species.
+Most contain just a handful of species, while others like Holganix Bio 800+ Agriculture contain a large diversity of soil microbe species.

 Choosing to use a microbial that contains plant growth-promoting bacteria/fungi or nutrient solubilizing bacteria/fungi could provide either an increase in crop yield or provide a boost in nutrient efficiency.
 Either way, microbial inoculants give growers the ability to reduce their nutrient use.